hypermodern-python/website/docs/chapter02.md

 In the simplest case, checking test coverage is a two-step process:

 - `coverage run` executes a script or module (via the `-m` option) and collects coverage data.
-- `coverage report` prints a textual summary of the coverage data.
+- `coverage report` analyzes the coverage data and prints a textual summary.

 ```{note}
 The form `coverage run -m pytest` is a convenient way to